csc-training/elements-of-hpc/What is a supercomputer/cloud_vs_traditional_HPC.md

 multiple virtual machines (VMs, or "instances") on virtual operating platforms.
 On these VMs one can install Linux or Windows, and a complete custom stack of software.

-There are five essential characteristics that shape Cloud Computing:
+Cloud Computing is a shared pool of configurable resources offering services with five essential characteristics; on-demand self-services, broad network access, resource pooling, measured service, and rapid elasticity.
+A sixth characteristic that is often not considered essential but rather as a side-effect of resource pooling regards multitenancy.
+C There are five essential characteristics that shape Cloud Computing:
 1. On-demand self-service: Services of the cloud are ready for the user whenever the user demands, without having to have human interference.